-Carl’s Jr. is owned by the same company who also owns Hardee’s, so you’ll see a lot of similarities on their menu.
+Carl’s Jr. is owned by the same company that owns Hardee’s, so you’ll see a lot of similarities on their menu.

 Like Hardee’s, Carl Jr. also offers scratch-made biscuits and plenty of other tasty treats that you’ll need to do your best to avoid on a low-carb diet.

 While it’s never a good idea to make fast-food your first choice, there are ways to make it work for at least one meal at Carl’s Jr. if you overslept and had to run out of the house without food for the day.

 Here’s how to eat low-carb at Carl’s Jr.